CartoDB/cartodb/doc/API.md

 #### Leaflet integration

-If you want to use [Leaflet](http://leafletjs.com) it gets even easier, CartoDB.js handles loading all the necessary libraries for you! just include CartoDB.js and CartoDB.css in the HEAD of your website and you are ready to go!
-The CartoDB.css document isn’t mandatory, however if you are making a map and are not familiar with writing your own CSS for the various needed elements, it can greatly help to jumpstart the process.
-Adding it is as simple as adding the main JavaScript library:
+If you want to use [Leaflet](http://leafletjs.com) it gets even easier.
+CartoDB.js handles loading all the necessary libraries for you!
+Just include CartoDB.js and CartoDB.css in the HEAD of your website and you are ready to go!
+The CartoDB.css document isn’t mandatory.
+However, if you are making a map and are not familiar with writing your own CSS for the various needed elements, it can help you jumpstart the process.
+Using Leaflet is as simple as adding the main JavaScript library:

 <div class="code-title">Leaflet integration</div>
 ```html